systemed/tilemaker/README.md

 Vector tiles are used by many in-browser/app renderers, and can also power server-side raster rendering.
 They enable on-the-fly style changes and greater interactivity, while imposing less of a storage burden.
 You can output them to individual files, or to a SQLite (.mbtiles) database.

+See an example of a vector tile map produced by tilemaker at [tilemaker.org](https://tilemaker.org).

 ![Continuous Integration](https://github.com/systemed/tilemaker/workflows/Continuous%20Integration/badge.svg)

 ## Installing